armory/docs/content/en/docs/installation/_index.md

 ## Methods for installing Armory Enterprise

-There are several methods to install Armory or open source Spinnaker:
+There are several methods to install Armory Enterprise or open source Spinnaker:

 | Method                             | Environment           | Description                                                          | Benefits                                                            |
 |------------------------------------|-----------------------|----------------------------------------------------------------------|-----------------------------------------------------------------|